andreasm80/blog.local/content/post/2024-06-10-arista-automated-provisioning-ansible/index.md

 Thats it.
 If I have already powered on my vEOS appliance they will very soon get their new config and reboot with the desired config.
 If not, just reset or power them on and off again.
 Every time I deploy a new vEOS appliance I just have to update my DHCP server config to add the additional hosts mac addresses and corresponding config files.

-Now next chapter is about configuring the vEOS switches to form a spine/leaf topology automatically provisioned by using Ansible.
+Now next chapters is about automating the configuring of the vEOS switches to form a spine/leaf topology using Ansible.
 To get started I used Arista's very well documented Arista Validated Design [here](https://avd.arista.com/4.8/index.html).
 More on this in the coming chapters

-## Desired Topology
+## Spine-Leaf - Desired Topology

+> A spine-leaf topology is a two-layer network architecture commonly used in data centers.
+It is designed to provide high-speed, low-latency, and highly available network connectivity.
+This topology is favored for its scalability and performance, especially in environments requiring large amounts of east-west traffic (server-to-server).

+In virtual environments, including Kubernetes environments, which is quite common today will have a large amount of east-west traffic.
+In this post will be using the Spine Leaf architecture.

-Before I did any automation with ZTP and Ansible I deployed my vEOS manually, configured them manually so I was sure I had a working configuration, and no issues in my lab.
+Before I did any automation with ZTP and Ansible I deployed my vEOS appliances manually, configured them manually using CLI so I was sure I had a working configuration, and no issues in my lab.
 I just made sure I could deploy a spine-leaf topology, created some vlans and attached some VMs to them and checked connectivity.
 Below was my desired topology:

 ![spine-leaf](images/image-20240610155111246.png)